jameshughes89/cs102/source/topic4.rst

     * We used an array to keep track of the ``Friend`` objects
     * Do a linear search through the array to find a specific ``Friend``

-* A large focus in this class will be both the *what* and the *how and how to keep them seperate
+* A large focus in this class will be both the *what* and the *how and how to keep them separate
     * The interface and the implementation

 .. warning::